pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 Parameter description：

 - Set `sslMode=VERIFY_IDENTITY` to enable TLS and validate TiDB Dedicated Tier clusters.
-- Set `enabledTLSProtocols=TLSv1.2` to restrict the versions of TLS protocol, if you want to use TLS 1.3, just set the TLS-version to TLSv1.3.
+- Set `enabledTLSProtocols=TLSv1.2` to restrict the versions of the TLS protocol.
+If you want to use TLS 1.3, you can set the version to `TLSv1.3`.
 - Set `trustCertificateKeyStoreUrl` to your custom truststore path.
 - Set `trustCertificateKeyStorePassword` to your truststore password.